MongooseTNM/Voron-0_Light_X/README.md

 ![Endstopadapter2](https://cdn.discordapp.com/attachments/604735153092165642/1048034719931047958/image.png)

 ## You are now done with this mod!
-Continue with the default voron assembly guide.
+Continue with the default Voron 0 assembly guide.